 - Delivering funding programs to sporting organisations and individuals

-- Supporting participation development
+- Supporting participation growth and development

-- Managing sporting facilities
+- Managing sporting and commercial facilities

-The ASC will only collect personal information to the extent relevant for the relationship it has with each person.
+Sport Australia will only collect personal information to the extent relevant for the relationship it has with each person.

-The ASC also holds sensitive personal information, for example about an employee or an athlete.
+Sport Australia also holds sensitive personal information, for example about an employee or an athlete.
 This may include information about health, disability, racial or ethnic origin, criminal convictions, personnel files, employment histories and tax file numbers.

 - providing health services to persons (for example to an athlete)